-- 3.13 As an Intermediary, the ELS Division would receive £300 per placement to cover activities such as processing employer applications, liaison with DWP as the approving body, liaison with JCP to receive referrals of applicants and the processing of the wage payments to each of the successful businesses providing placements. - 3.14 In order to process the wage subsidy payments, the Division would also receive all of the wages into Council finances (before being reimbursed to the employers, including NI and auto enrolment contributions), plus the additional £1500 towards set up costs per placement.
-In summary, each Kickstart placement will generate £1800 plus the national minimum wage amount. - 3.15 It is the intention to pass on £1000 per placement to the employer, and retain £500 for the provision of the "wraparound support".
-The Intermediary would also receive the £300 admin fee per placement. - 3.16 Approval is sought to accept these monies into Council finances. - 3.17 Staffing to deliver the programme will come from within the existing ELS Division.
+- 3.13 As an Intermediary, the ELS Division would receive £300 per placement to cover activities such as processing employer applications, liaison with DWP as the approving body, liaison with JCP to receive referrals of applicants and the processing of the wage payments to each of the successful businesses providing placements. - 3.14 In order to process the wage subsidy payments, the Division would also receive all of the wages into Council finances (before being reimbursed to the employers, including National Insurance and auto enrolment contributions), plus the additional £1500 towards set up costs per placement.
+In summary, each Kickstart placement will generate £1800 plus the national minimum wage amount. - 3.15 It is the intention to pass on £1000 per placement to the employer, and retain £500 for the provision of the "wraparound support", if appropriate, and depending on whether businesses choose to undertake wrap around support themselves.
+The Intermediary would also receive the £300 admin fee per placement.

+- 3.16 Approval has been sought to accept these monies into Council finances. - 3.17 Staffing to deliver the programme will come from within the existing ELS Division.
 The retained £300 per placement will fund staffing costs.